 (Inscription within the blocks on the lower left)

 Upper box-Historic Walnford is on the New Jersey Women’s Heritage Trail in recognition of the

 Lower box-The New Jersey Women’s Heritage Trail highlights a collection of historic sites located around the state that represent the significant contributions women made to the history of our state.
 The Heritage Trail brings to life the vital role of women in New Jersey’s past and present.

 Erected by New Jersey Historic Trust and Historic Preservation Office.

 Location.
 40° 8.107′ N, 74° 33.461′ W. Marker is in Allentown, New Jersey, in Monmouth County.
 Marker is on Walnford Road.
+The marker is located on the grounds of the Historic Walnford and Crosswicks Creek Park.
 Touch for map.
-The marker is located on the grounds of the Historic Walnford and Crosswicks Creek Park.
 Marker is at or near this postal address: 74 Walnford Road, Allentown NJ 08501, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 9, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 133 times since then and 19 times this year.
+It was originally submitted on April 9, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 162 times since then and 7 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 9, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.